tranfuga25s/docs/es/development/configuration.rst

-Configuration
+Configuracion
 #############

-Configuring a CakePHP application is a piece of cake.
+Configurar una applicacion  CakePHP is a piece of cake.
 After you have installed CakePHP, creating a basic web application requires only that you setup a database configuration.